 Emergency Nurse Practitioners and Advanced Nurse Practitioners can see, examine, treat and discharge patients with minor injuries and minor illnesses.
 They can also request investigations, such as X-rays.

 Occasionally on weekends and evenings the Triage Nurse will refer you to the BrisDoc Out of Hours (OOH) GP service.
-If after assessment you are fit to be seen by an out of hours GP, you will be given an OOH appointment card and will be directed to either the OOH GP at Southmead Hospital, located in the Antenatal Clinic, Knowle West Health Park or Cossham Hospital.
+If after assessment you are fit to be seen by an out of hours GP, you will be given an OOH appointment card and will be directed to the OOH GP at the Greenway Centre, Knowle West Health Park or Cossham Hospital.
 For more information on BrisDoc Out of Hours (OOH) GP service visit http://brisdoc.co.uk

 There is also a Minor Injury Unit based inside the Southmead Emergency Department which can treat both children and adults, meaning you may be directed there for treatment.